upspin/upspin/doc/server_setup.md

 The installation will use the central Upspin Key server (`key.upspin.io`) for authentication, which permits inter-operation with other Upspin servers.

-It assumes that you will be storing your data in Google Cloud Storage, a restriction that may be relaxed in time.

 The process follows these steps:

 - sign up for an Upspin user account, registering your public key with the central server `key.upspin.io`,
 - configure a domain name and create an Upspin user for the server,
-- create a Google Cloud Project and set up a Google Cloud Storage bucket,
+- create a Google Cloud Project and set up a Google Cloud Storage bucket (this step may be skipped if you wish to store data on your server's local disk),
 - deploy `upspinserver` to a Linux-based server,
 - configure `upspinserver`.